MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-win10-app-presentation-mode.md

 <properties
-   pageTitle="View Power BI in presentation mode on Surface Hub and in the Power BI mobile app for Windows 10" description="Read about viewing Power BI reports in Surface Hub, and viewing Power BI dashboards, reports, and tiles in presentation mode on Windows 10 devices." services="powerbi" documentationCenter="" authors="maggiesMSFT"
+   pageTitle="View Power BI in presentation mode on Surface Hub and in the Power BI mobile app for Windows 10" description="Read about displaying Power BI reports in Surface Hub, and displaying Power BI dashboards, reports, and tiles in full-screen mode on Windows 10 devices." services="powerbi" documentationCenter="" authors="maggiesMSFT"